gentics/cms-oss/cms-ui/apps/ui-core-docs/README.md

 4. All the generated documentation is now saved as json in `./docs.output.json`

 **Only after building the documentation can you properly build/service this application.**

+For convenience, you can do the steps above with the `npm` tasks `compile:ui-core-docs` and `generate:ui-core-docs` from the Monorepo root.